isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     shared_ptr<D> p = D::create<D>();  // creating a D object

 `make_shared` requires that the constructor is public.
-By requiring a protected `Token` the constructur cannot be publicly called anymore, so we avoid an incompletely constructed object escaping into the wild.
+By requiring a protected `Token` the constructor cannot be publicly called anymore, so we avoid an incompletely constructed object escaping into the wild.
 By providing the factory function `create()`, we make construction (on the free store) convenient.

 ##### Note